mindscan-de/BrightFlux/README.md

 * [LACF] log message Annotations
   * [LACF] save annotations to an analysis case file
   * [LACF] load annotations from analysis case file for a file

+UI/UX - IconSet
+* I really want an icon set for different parts of this tool
+  * render in 64x64 / 128x128 and then shrink and then simplify the icon?

 Swim lanes